MrCheatak/FEBID_docs2/docs/intro.rst

 -------------
 Simulation of the FEBID process written in Python.
 FEBID stands for Focused Electron Beam Induced Deposition, a variation of a CVD (chemical vapor deposition) process.
-It uses volatile organo-metallic molecules (precursor) as material and a controlled electron beam to selectively deposit material on a substrate.
+It uses volatile organometallic molecules (precursor) as material and a controlled electron beam to selectively deposit material on a substrate.

 Simulation base features: